Statement of Financial Interests: Forms, Links and Information

-The Governmental Ethics Ordinance requires certain City employees and officials to file a 2018 Statement of Financial Interests before Saturday June 1, 2019.
-On or about March 1, 2019, the Board sendt notice to all City employees and officials who, City records show, are required to file them with the Board before June 1.
+The Governmental Ethics Ordinance normally requires certain City employees and officials to file a 2020 Statement of Financial Interests by May 1, 2020.
+However, due to the COVID-19 pandemic, the Board extended this deadline to 11:59:59 pm July 1, 2020.
+On or about March 1, 2020, the Board sent notice to all City employees and officials who, City records show, are required to file them with the Board before May 1.

 *City Elected officials